Amortized Rejection Sampling in Universal Probabilistic Programming

 \end{definition}

-Note that $\meanp{}{\wn} = \meanp{}{\wc}$, which we prove in Theorem \ref{thm:equivalence}.
-However, since $\wc$ only involves a fixed number (three) of terms, we can expect it to avoid problems with exploding variance.
+Note that $\meanp{}{\wn} = \meanp{}{\wc}$, as we prove in \cref{thm:equivalence}.
+However, since $\wc$ only involves a fixed number (three) of terms, we can expect it to avoid the aforementioned problems with exploding variance.
 Unfortunately, we can not directly compute $\wc$.

-In equation \ref{eq:weight} we can directly evaluate all terms except $\circled{T}$, since, $p(\zzz|x, A)$ and $q(\zzz|x, A, y)$ are defined implicitly by the rejection sampling loop.
+In \cref{eq:weight} we can directly evaluate all terms except $\circled{T}$, since, $p(z|x, A)$ and $q(z|x, A, y)$ are defined implicitly by the rejection sampling loop.
 Applying Bayes' rule to this term gives the following equality:

-The term $\circled{2}$ can be directly evaluated, since we have access to both conditional densities and the term $\circled{3}$ is always equal to $1$, since $A$ is deterministic given $x$ and $\zzz$.
+The term $\circled{2}$ can be directly evaluated, since we have access to both conditional densities and the term $\circled{3}$ is always equal to $1$, since $A$ only depends on $x$ and $z$, and is determined by $c(z, x)$ which is common between $p$ and $q$.
 However, the term $\circled{1}$, which is the ratio of acceptance probabilities under $q$ and $p$, can not be computed directly and we need to estimate it.
 We provide separate unbiased estimators for $q(A|x, y)$ and $\frac{1}{p(A|x)}$.

 For $q(A|x, y)$ we use straightforward Monte Carlo estimation of the following expectation:

 For $\frac{1}{p(A|x)}$ we use Monte Carlo estimation after applying the following standard lemma: \begin{lemma} Let $A$ be an event that occurs in a trial with probability $p$.
 The expectation of the number of trials to the first occurrence of $A$ is equal to $\frac{1}{p}$. \end{lemma}